jiyorude/avant/README.md

 - If you don't have any version of Python on your machine, make sure to download it from the [Official Python Website](https://www.python.org/downloads) as it installs `pip` automatically as well.
 - Proceed with one of the two options down below.

+##### Running avant as a PyPi package:
+- *(Optional)* Create a new environment or select a environment of choice with `venv`
+- Install avant with `pip install q3avant`
+- Open a new terminal window and run the algorithm with `q3avant_run`

 ##### Running avant by cloning the repository
 - Open a new terminal window, navigate to your folder of choice.
 Clone the repository with `git clone https://github.com/jiyorude/avant.git`
 - Install project dependencies with `pip install -r requirements.txt`
 - Enter the folder which you used to install avant and navigate to the `src > q3avant` folder.
 - Run the algorithm with `python avant.py`

-##### Running avant as a PyPi package:
-- Create a new environment or select a environment of choice with `venv`
-- Install avant with `pip install q3avant`
-- Open a new terminal window and run the algorithm with `q3avant_run`

 <br/>

 ### How To use
 Underneath contains a short overview of how the algorithm works and what results are to be expected across the various modes found inside avant.
-* Run the algorithm through your method of choice (Clone/PyPi/Executable).
+* Run the algorithm through your method of choice.
 * Navigate through the main menu with the arrow keys on your keyboard and hit the enter/return key to confirm your choice.
 The `documentation` menu contains a hyperlink redirecting towards the documentation website.
 The `credits` menu presents an overview of all languages and modules used for avant alongside hyperlinks leading to the source code.
 And, of course, the `exit` function gracefully exits out of the program.
 * Select `start algorithm` to start avant.
 The algorithm was designed to run like a 'software wizard'.
 It will keep asking for input or a selection from the user and starts data and/or file generation whenever it has received enough input to do so.
 * Avant will ask the user for information regarding their project, such as projectname and framerate.
 Avant will use this input later on during data generation.
 Once finished, the user must choose from *three* different modes